Important Features Of The GRE Psychology Subject Test

 These are some basic information about the examination but to fare well in it you must understand the question paper format.

-The questions in Psychology GRE are taken from the subjects that you would have covered while studying Psychology in your undergraduate years.
+The questions for this discipline of study are taken from the subjects that you would have covered while studying Psychology in your undergraduate years.
 The question paper covers 3 main topics of Psychology on the whole and they are as follows:

-- In the Psychology GRE question paper 43% of the questions are taken from topics dealing with Social Psychology.
+- In the question paper 43% of the questions are taken from topics dealing with Social Psychology.

 - Questions on Experimental Psychology cover 40% of the question paper.